Vilma Lwoff-Parlaghy

 Lwoff-Parlaghy with dog, from a 1908 publication.

-Princess Elisabeth Vilma Lwoff-Parlaghy (born as Brachfeld Vilma Erzsébet, Hajdúdorog, 15 April 1863 - New York, 28 August 1923) was a Hungarian-born portrait painter who worked in the German Empire and the United States.
+Princess Elisabeth Vilma Lwoff-Parlaghy (born Brachfeld Vilma Erzsébet; 15 April 1863 – 28 August 1923) was a Hungarian-born portrait painter who worked in the German Empire and the United States.
 She is known to have painted about 120 portraits of prominent Americans and Europeans between 1884 and 1923.

 Early life

+She was born in Hajdúdorog.
 Elisabeth von Parlaghy received her education as an artist in Budapest and later by Franz Quaglio and Wilhelm Dürr the Younger in Munich, where she adopted the style of Franz von Lenbach.
 A portrait of her mother gained her public notice in Berlin in 1890.

 That year, controversy erupted over a portrait either of von Moltke or of the German Emperor William II; sources vary.
 It was rejected on its initial submission by the jury of the International Exposition at Berlin, but restored at the personal request, or order, of the Emperor.

 Her exhibition of portraits in the Salon de Paris from 1892 to 1894 brought her further public notice.

 Lwoff-Parlaghy exhibited her work at the Palace of Fine Arts and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

 In 1896 she first visited New York City.
 In 1899, she married in Prague the Russian Prince Georgy Lvov (or Lwow/Lwoff, born 1862 in Russia), the future head of the Russian Provisional Government (1917); they were quickly divorced, though she continued to style herself the "Princess Lwoff-Parlaghy" using her artist name with the authorization of Prince Lvov.
 The Prince also continued to provide her with a permanent annual allowance.
 She again visited New York in 1899, where her portrait of Admiral George Dewey became the basis of further success.
 Returning to Europe in 1900, she had a daughter, Wilhelmina Nors, whose father, Peter Nors, a Danish officer or minister, was the Princess' companion at that time (at least 1905).
 Her daughter, Wilhelmina Nors (usually Vilma Nors), was born in August 1906 in Britain and raised by a nanny in London.
 She hardly knew her mother but became a painter and copyist herself in Paris and Nice.
 Princess Lwoff-Parlaghy also lived in Berlin and Nice, between 1900 and 1908, before her permanent return to New York in 1908.